-But when we say “product,” we’re talking about more than just tangible things.
-Many merchants are using Shopify in creative ways to sell, well, pretty much anything and everything else.
-Experiences, courses, rentals, and digital products are just a few business ideas beyond the well-trodden path of selling physical products.
+But when we say “product,” we’re talking about more than just things you can touch and feel.
+Many founders are using Shopify in creative ways to sell pretty much anything and everything else.
+Experiences, online courses, rentals, and digital products are just a few unique business ideas off the well-trampled path of selling physical goods.

-Things to sell on Shopify (other than products)
+What to sell on Shopify: 12 ideas (other than physical products)

 - Digital products